STORYMIRROR

 - Okay, you said that a Boggart’s natural form is fairly small.
 Now, why should someone get scared of a pretty small thing?

--- You made your mistake there.
+-- There, you made your mistake.
 Boggarts are also called Bogey or Bogeyman, which were used in Celtic folklore.
-It is generally a household spirit that usually turns into a mischievous Goblin-like creature.
-This name, Boggart, is actually derived from Welsh and Celtic.
-You see, albeit these were originally small, the most surprising fact is that whenever we give them any importance, they turn huge.
+It is generally a household spirit, which usually turn into mischievous Goblin-like creature.
+This name Boggart is actually derived from Welsh Celtic.
+You see, albeit these are originally small, but the most surprising fact is whenever we give it any importance, it turns huge.
 And the angry growls of the grotesque flesh-eating boggarts have allegedly been heard reverberating from the depths of the dark caverns beneath.

-- Oh my God, that’s very scary indeed.
+- Oh my God, that’s very much scaring indeed.

--- Yes, it's certainly very scary; there’s no doubt about it.
-The more importance you give it, the more conspicuous and larger it appears.
+-- Yes, certainly very scaring, there’s no doubt about it.
+The more importance you give, the more conspicuous and larger it appears.

--- Yes, exactly; that’s the best part of our conversation today.
-I’m sure you want Boggarts to disappear before your eyes, and you feel relieved.
+-- Yes exactly, that’s the best part of our conversation today.
+I’m sure you want Boggarts disappear before your eyes and you feel relieved.
 Isn’t it?

 - Oh, yeah exactly, please tell me the way out.

 -- Yes, it’s a sort of magic trick.
-To make a Boggart disappear, one must shout a spelling as funny as possible.
-Say, for example, ‘Rid-di-ye-ku-lush.
-It’s quite funny, isn’t it?
+To make a Boggart disappear one must shout a spelling as funny as possible.
+Say for example ‘Read-di-ye-ku-llas’, it’s quite funny, isn’t it?
 The experts say that Boggarts are weakened by laughter.
-And within a few moments, the image of your greatest fear turns into something else—something amusing or silly.
+And within a few moments image of your greatest fear turns into something else, something amusing or may be silly.

--- Yes, of course, you’re right.
+-- Yes of course, you’re right.
 So, what’s your Boggart spelling?
-Keep your funny spelling ready if you want to escape from these mischievous ghosts.
+Keep your funny spelling ready if you want to escape from these ghosts.

 Rate this content